vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 If you're not using the Flatpak version of Vinegar and you get a black login window add `webview = ""` under `[studio]` in your Vinegar config or you can just run `pkill -f webview` when the black window appears and you should be prompted to login with your browser.

 Follow the on-screen prompt and click "Log in via browser".
 This will open an authentication website in your browser.
-You may need to use Firefox for the website to open.
+You may need to set Firefox as your default browser for the website to open.
 Once you're done authenticating, you might be prompted to allow the use of the `roblox-studio-auth` protocol.
 Make sure to say "yes".

 If clicking on the button doesn't do anything you may need to install the `xdg-desktop-portal-gtk` package, the name may differ on some distributions, then reboot your system.